Press-One/bistrot/README.md

-    --help     List help info for current cmd    [WITH  OR  WITHOUT ] --json     Printing the result as JSON       [WITH  OR  WITHOUT ] --force    Force overwrite existing file     [WITH  OR  WITHOUT ] --spdtest  Test and pick the fastest node    [WITH  OR  WITHOUT ] --debug    Enable or disable debug mode      [WITH  OR  WITHOUT ]
+    --help     List help info for current cmd    [WITH  OR  WITHOUT ] --json     Printing the result as JSON       [WITH  OR  WITHOUT ] --compact  Printing JSON in compact style    [WITH  OR  WITHOUT ] --force    Force overwrite existing file     [WITH  OR  WITHOUT ] --spdtest  Test and pick the fastest node    [WITH  OR  WITHOUT ] --debug    Enable or disable debug mode      [WITH  OR  WITHOUT ]